 Publ Date Publication Title Author(s) Author Contact Editted Abstract PMID 2012 Nov Vnitr Lek The effect of lenalidomide on rare blood disorders: Langerhans cell histiocytosis, multicentric Castleman disease, POEMS syndrome, Erdheim-Chester disease and angiomatosis Adam Z, Pour L, Krejčí M, Zahradová L, Szturz P, Koukalová R, Rehák Z, Nebeský T, Hájek R, Král Z, Mayer J. Interní hematoonkologická klinika, LF MU a FN Brno. z.adam@fnbrno.cz Lenalidomide has been licenced for the treatment of multiple myeloma and, in 2012, it is used as a standard treatment of relapses of the disease.
 Literature contains a number of publications on the effects of lenalidomide in myelodysplastic syndrome, in malignant lymphomas and chronic B lymphocytic leukaemia.
 The effects of the drug in rare diseases, however, have not been investigated so far.
 In this paper, we summarize our experience with lenalidomide in rare blood disorders.
 We observed an excellent effect of lenalidomide in multifocal aggressive, repeatedly relapsing Langerhans cell histiocytosis where it led to complete remission.
 This patient was treated with 2-chlorodeoxyadenosine and with CHOEP (cyclophosphamide, etoposide, doxorubicin, vincristine and prednisone) chemotherapy and high dose BEAM chemotherapy with autologous transplantation of haematopoietic tissue for an early disease relapse.
 Following another early relapse, the patient was treated with lenalidomide (25 mg).
-Treatment with lenalidomide induced complete remission on PET-CT.
-The patient was consolidated during the remission with a reduced intensity conditioning regimen and allogeneic transplantation of haematopoietic tissue.
-Following allogeneic transplantation, the patient has been in full remission for 10 months.
-We further showed an excellent effect of lenalidomide in multicentric Castleman disease with generalized involvement of lymphatic nodes, B symptoms and vasculitis.
+Treatment with lenalidomide in multicentric Castleman disease with generalized involvement of lymphatic nodes, B symptoms and vasculitis.
 We observed partial efficacy in Erdheim-Chester disease.
-We used 2-chlorodeoxyadenosine as part of initial treatment that delivered partial regression of brain infiltrates only; fluorodeoxyglucose accumulation in the bones has not changed.
+We used 2-chlorodeoxyadenosine as part of initial treatment that delivered partial regression of brain infiltrates only: fluorodeoxyglucose accumulation in the bones has not changed.
 Lenalidomide 25 mg was used as second line treatment.
-This led to complete regression of CNS infiltrates on MRI but fluorodeoxyglucose accumulation in bone lesions did not change.
+This led to complete regression of CINS infiltrates on MRI but fluorodeoxyglucose accumulation in bone lesions did not change.
 Regression of clinical signs and regression of fibrosis of retroperitoneum was achieved with an ongoing treatment with anakinra.
-Conclusion: We showed a 23256832 2012 Dec 17 J Clin Oncol BRAF Mutations in Erdheim-Chester Disease.
-Emile JF, Charlotte F, Amoura Z, Haroche J. Department of internal medicine & French reference center for rare auto-immune & systemic diseases, AP-HP, Pitie-Salpetriere hospital, Paris, France julien.haroche@psl.aphp.fr No abstract available 23248255
+Conclusion: We showed an effect of lenalidomide in Langerhans cell histiocytosis and in Castleman disease.
+The treatment led to regression of brain infiltrates in a patient with Erdheim-Chester disease.
+A dose of 10 mg of lenalidomide did not deliver the required treatment response in a patient with POEMS syndrome and multiple previous therapies.
+[Publised 23256832 2012 Dec 17 J Clin Oncol BRAF Mutations in Erdheim-Chester Disease.
+Emile JF, Charlotte F, Amoura Z, Haroche J. Department of internal medicine & French reference center for rare auto-immune & systemic diseases, AP-HP, Pitie- Salpetriere hospital, Paris, France julien.haroche@psl.aphp .fr No abstract available 23248255